-Low impact development (LID): An approach to land development with the goal of mimicking or replicating the preproject hydrologic regime.
-LID employs design techniques to create a functionally equivalent hydrologic site design.
-Hydrologic functions of storage, infiltration, and groundwater recharge, as well as the volume and frequency of discharges, are maintained through the use of integrated and distributed microscale stormwater retention and detention areas, reduction of impervious surfaces, and lengthening of runoff flow paths and flow time.
+Low impact development (LID): Systems and practices that use or mimic natural processes that result in the infiltration, evapotranspiration, or use of stormwater to protect water quality and aquatic habitat with the goal of mimicking or replicating the pre-project hydrologic regime using design techniques to create a functionally equivalent hydrologic site design.
+Hydrologic functions of storage, infiltration, and groundwater recharge, as well as the volume and frequency of discharges, are maintained through the use of integrated and distributed micro-scale stormwater retention and detention areas, reduction of impervious surfaces, and the lengthening of runoff flow paths and flow time.
 Other strategies include preservation/protection of environmentally sensitive site features such as riparian buffers, wetlands, steep slopes, mature trees, floodplains, woodlands, and highly permeable soils.